On December 19th 2018 I took myself down the motorway for a short but intense day trip of London photography.

 I headed through Leicester Square to Trafalgar Square, before strolling down Whitehall to Westminster.

 There’s a striking poetry in Westminster appearing so ugly, structurally unsound and sort of embarrassed by itself right now.

 Over the river there was a lighter, calmer, more carefree atmosphere.
-I walked a short distance down the South Bank, past the London Eye, before crossing back over the wonderful Hungerford Bridge, another favourite from when I used to walk into the city from Waterloo Station.
+I walked a short distance down the South Bank, past the London Eye, before crossing back over the wonderful Hungerford Bridge, another favourite stretch when I used to walk into the city from Waterloo Station.

-I briefly considered a browse of this photography gallery, then decided against it, heading on up the Strand a short way, before veering into Covent Garden.
+I briefly considered a browse of this photography gallery, then decided against it, heading on up the Strand a short way before veering into Covent Garden.

-This flamboyantly lit doorway was a disgustingly ‘Instagram me!’ obvious shopping attraction, but I was pitifully weak and failed to resist.
+This flamboyantly lit doorway was a disgustingly obvious ‘Instagram me!’ shopping attraction, but I was pitifully weak and failed to resist.

 Cameras and people with cameras are so boringly ubiquitous there, such is the heaving population of tourists, you always feel like you have licence, like you are always comfortably camouflaged, forgettably blended in.
 You are just another dull tourist, another dull photographer.

 Great to see you, London.
 Mind how you go.